Curry Pumpkin Tarts with Rocket Dip

 - 2 tbsp caster sugar

-- Grease and line a 6cm deep, 20cm springform pan.
+- Grease a 6cm deep, 20cm springform pan.

 - Process biscuits until fine then add melted butter.
 Process until combined.
 Press biscuit mixture over base of prepared pan.
 Place in fridge to chill.